Muhammad Mian Soomro: Professional career

 Soomro earned great recognition for his achievements during his time with these organisations.
 He was also instrumental in the establishment of microcredit banking in Pakistan.

 He also held a position at the board of directors of Shell Pakistan Ltd.

+Political career

 Governorship

 Soomro's public service role started with his appointment as the Governor of Sindh on 25 May 2000.

 Chairman of the Senate

 Soomro resigned from the office of Sindh Governor on 26 December 2002 to contest the Senate elections.
 He was elected as a Senator on 23 February 2003 and was subsequently elected as Chairman of the Senate on 12 March 2003.

 Caretaker Prime Minister

 Soomro was appointed as caretaker prime minister on 15 November 2007, at the expiration of the term of the previous prime minister, Shaukat Aziz, ahead of a new parliamentary election.
 On 16 November, Soomro was sworn in as prime minister by President Pervez Musharraf.
 His term ended on 25 March 2008, when Syed Yousaf Raza Gilani was sworn in as prime minister.